 From the same passage, we note that the Samaritans differed in faith.
 The Samaritan woman told Jesus: Our fathers worshiped on this mountain, and you Jews say that in Jerusalem is the place where one ought to worship.”
 John 4:20.
 The verse demonstrates a difference in faith between the Samaritans and the Jews.
 However, the difference in religion and faith did not prevent Jesus from accepting the Samaritan woman and sending her to evangelize.

 Another example that shows that Jesus accepted all faiths and Religions was his interaction with the centurion.
 The centurion was a Roman.
 According to National Geographic, Romans worshiped gods and goddesses such as Minerva, Juno, Jupiter, and Zeus, among others.
 Therefore, the centurion had a different religion and faith than Jesus.
 However, his faith and religion did not prevent him from accepting the request to heal his servant.
 Jesus was impressed by the centurion’s faith despite being from another religion. he said: When Jesus heard these things, He marveled at him, and turned around and said to the crowd that followed Him, “I say to you, I have not found such great faith, not even in Israel!”
 Luke 7:9.
-Therefore, Jesus accepted and accepted other religions and faith.
+Therefore, Jesus accepted other religions and faith.

 Finally, Jesus sent his disciple to every nation.
 He said: Go therefore and make disciples of all the nations, Matthew 28:19.
 He did not discriminate against religion or faith when he sent his disciples to preach the gospel.
 He wanted them to reach everyone and make everyone his child through the gospel.